 - 10 mg of felodipine–the maximum recommended dose

 After each test, researchers took the patients’ blood pressure.

 The findings showed that after 2 days enough caffeine left their bodies, causing blood pressure to rise again after the next caffeinated drink.

 Drinking two cups of coffee only showed that within an hour of drinking, blood pressure rose and lasted for several hours.
 This test proved to create the highest increase of blood pressure.

 Only taking felodipine increased blood pressure levels less than taking coffee and felodipine together.
 The researchers guessed that this occurred because the caffeine blocked the effects of the drug.

 Dr. David Bailey, a Lawson Scientist and researcher at Western’s Schulich School of Medicine and Dentistry, stated that:

 “Even one cup of coffee containing a relatively low amount of caffeine remarkably compromised the anti-hypertensive effect of this drug at the maximum recommended dose.
 If you wanted to overcome the effect of the coffee, you had to double the dose of this anti-hypertensive drug which could increase the risk of unwanted excessive drug effects, particularly during the period when coffee is not consumed.”

 One important statistic that Dr. Bailey pointed out is that only 15%-20% of coffee drinkers are occasional drinkers.
-That means that those who drink it twice a week or less could potentially have higher blood pressure than non-coffee or regular drinkers.
+That means that twice-weekly coffee drinkers might have higher blood pressure than non-coffee or regular drinkers.

 This finding is important because caffeine and blood pressure treatment may not work well together for many occasional caffeine drinkers.
-If you feel this may apply to you, be sure to take your blood pressure after each drink and track your levels.
+If this affects you, be sure to take your blood pressure after each drink and track your levels.